Safari in Africa

 What safari activities do you want to do?

 Walking safaris – one of the ultimate ways to experience the bush, a walking safari allows you to “feel” the environment with all your senses.
 While it may not provide the big game experience of vehicle safaris, this is definitely a must try experience.
+For more information on walking safaris, please click here.

 Boating safaris – for some reason, many game species are less skittish if you approach them by boat (elephant in particular) and, as such, this can be a very peaceful and interesting way to experience safari.

-Vehicle safaris – far and away the most employed manner of going on a safari in Tanzania, the vehicles that we recommend are either closed sided 4x4 vehicles or open sided 4x4.
+Vehicle safaris – far and away the most employed manner of going on a safari in Africa, the vehicles that we recommend are either closed sided 4x4 vehicles or open sided 4x4.
 These are a very good way of being able to cover plenty of ground and, with animals becoming more and more used to seeing vehicles, you can often get very close indeed!

 How long do you want on safari?